African Wildlife: The Big 5

 African buffalo in Kenya.
 Image via Joy’s Camp

 The African buffalo, also known as the Cape buffalo, is thriving, and you’re likely to see this species all over southern and eastern Africa.
-These guys are big and they know how to handle themselves.
+These guys are big, and they know how to handle themselves.
 Their horns are used to protect themselves and to take on any other buffalo that tries to battle them.
-They also have amazing memories and have been known to ambush hunters that have wounded or injured them in the past.
+They also have amazing memories and have been known to ambush hunters who have wounded or injured them in the past.
 Cape buffalo have also been known to kill lions.

 Ready to see the Big 5 and more African wildlife up close?
 Check out our list of the 5 best safaris in Africa for inspiration, or contact us online to start planning your handcrafted safari adventure!